Ansh09-chawla/GPT-Compare/README.md

 3. Connection tab:

     - Hostname/address: Paste the IP address you found from the docker inspect output.

     - Port: this is `5432` for PostgreSQL.

     - Maintenance database: this is `postgres`

     - Username: this is `postgres`

     - Password: this is `password`

 4. Click 'Save' to establish the connection.

+## Steps to Sign In to the GPT Compare App as a Default admin

+1. Open the application and navigate to the login screen.
+2. In the login form, enter `admin` as the username.
+3. For the password, type `password`.
+4. Click on the Sign In button or press Enter.
+5. You should now be logged in as the admin and have access to all administrative functionalities.
+For security reasons, it is highly recommended to change the default admin password after your first login.